ryanguill/ryanguill.github.io/_posts/2016-02-15-cfml-fuzzy-time.markdown

 tags: CFML
 ---

-A friend asked recently how I would go about writing a function to do fuzzy time - something that formats time in a general way, the way you would talk about it in conversation - "just now", "a few minutes ago", "2 days ago", etc.  He wanted it to be customizable, where they could define the groupings used.
+A friend asked recently how I would go about writing a function to do fuzzy time - something that formats time in a casual way, the way you would talk about it in conversation - "just now", "a few minutes ago", "2 days ago", etc.  He wanted it to be customizable, where they could define the groupings used.
 This is what we came up with:
 <!-- break -->

 {% highlight cfm %}